 There are all kinds of information on caring for kittens, mommy cats, and special needs kitties but no one really touches on our senior felines.
 I feel it is important to not only raise a kitten with proper love and care but to also continue to care for them into their elder years the right way to ensure a long healthy and happy life.
 Here are 5 simple things you can do to make your older cat’s life easier and more enjoyable!

 As cats age, they begin to have a harder time jumping as high as they once could.
 When you do not help with adjustments for your older cat, it can increase injury risks.
 Using pet stairs is a great way to combat this issue.
 The two most important places to have stairs are by windows and by beds.
 If your cat enjoys sleeping in the bed, making a few lower level platforms at the end of it will act as stairs and keep your kitty from needing to jump.
 You can use pre-built pet stairs or you can do what I do and use a small ottoman with a tiny step-stool.
 As for window areas, you can get quite creative here using the stairs to meet a small table or a window perch your cat can enjoy for mid-day napping.

 Nap Time Is Important

-Not only is sunshine important for indoor plants, but it is also important for indoor cats!
-This may be a bit tricky depending on your cat’s personality, but when the weather permits, it is a good idea to let your cat get some sunshine.
+Not only is sunshine important for indoor plants but it is also important for indoor cats!
+This may be a bit tricky depending on your cat’s personality but when the weather permits, it is a good idea to let your cat get some sunshine.
 Cats naturally love to sunbathe so giving them access to a screened door that allows in direct sunlight is enough to keep them healthy.
-You however want to make sure the sun isn’t getting blocked by glass.
+You want to make sure the sun isn’t getting blocked by glass, though.
 If a screened door or window is not an option, an outdoor enclosure would be the purrfect way for your cat to not only get some sunshine when they want, but it will also keep them safe and contained from danger!